Ir al menú principal

 -

-Dyskinesias are sudden, uncontrollable, often jerky or writhing movements.
+Dyskinesias are sudden, random, uncontrollable, often jerky or twisting movements caused by the medicine.
 They may affect the head, neck, arms, and legs or other parts of the body.
-Dyskinesias are especially common in younger people with Parkinson's disease.

 Enlaces relacionados